pcrebuild

 limit can be changed at run time, as described in the pcreapi documen-

-imposes no additional constraints.
-However, you can set a lower limit
+poses no additional constraints.
+However, you can set a lower limit by

 --with-match-limit-recursion=10000